TBD54566975/technical-proposals/tp26/README.md

   // May only be present when `interface` is 'Records' or 'Protocols'.
   // The grantee may access protocols or records with matching protocol URI. protocol?: string;
+  // May only be present when `interface` is Records and `protocol` is present.
+  // The grantee may access records within a particular protocolPath of a protocol.
+  protocolPath: string;
-  // May only be present when `protocol` is present.
+  // May only be present when `interface` is Records and `protocol` is present.
-  // The grantee may access protocol records within a particular context. contextId?: string;
+  // The grantee may access records within a particular context of a protocol. contextId?: string;
   // May only be present when `interface` === 'Records'.
   // The grantee may access a specific records with matching recordId.